Lurgypai/CS-320-GRU/README.md

 Quinlan B
 Keegan S

-Here's hoping we didn't bite off more than we can chew
+Here's hoping we didn't bite off more than we can chew.